Christm4s/ios-1/README.md

 ## Contributing

-If you make improvements to this application, please share them with others...
+If you make improvements to this application, please share them with others.

 - Fork the project on GitHub.
 - Make your feature addition or bug fix.